Swoorup/wgsl-bindgen/README.md

 - Supports WGSL import syntax and many more features from naga oil flavour.
 - You can only choose either bytemuck or encase for serialization
 - Bytemuck mode supports Runtime-Sized-Array as generic const array in rust.
-  - I think DST might be a better option (Not sure how feasible it is though, open to PR)
+- Bytemuck mode automatically adds padding for mat3x3, vec3, whereas original would fail at compile assertions.
-- Bytemuck mode automatically adds padding for mat3x3, vec3, whereas the original would fail at compile assertions.
+- User can provide their own wgsl type mappings using `quote` library
 - Expect breaking changes

 ## Usage